HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-integration-test.md

 * Does not test the effect of schema changes on the data contribution pipeline, it is assumed a sibling integration test will exist for contribution of data and metadata
 * Does not cover third party systems, which may be consuming from the DSS
-* New bundles are not available in the data browser until tests for the entire system have passed
+* New data is not available in the data browser until tests for the entire system have passed
-* There is no hard guarantee that downstream production systems will be able to handle new bundles: there could be critical updates in the integration environment which have not yet reached production
+* There is no hard guarantee that downstream production systems will be able to handle new metadata schema changes: there could be critical updates in the integration environment which have not yet reached production
 * In the case that the integration test does not pass, developers and wranglers will have to exercise care in propagating fixes to production before releasing the new bundles downstream of the production DSS

 ## Discussion: